astridx/meinblog/content/posts/joomla/1die-erste-ansicht-im-backende.en.md

 use Joomla\CMS\MVC\Controller\BaseController;
 ```

 Then we create the class for the controller.
 I already wrote that you should call this DisplayController and extend the class BaseController.
 Then define the variable `$default_view` in which you set the default view with `foos`.
-You choose `foos` as the view because the name of the component is `foos` and for this reason you will also created the directory `/administrator/components/com_foos/src/View/ F o o s`.
+You choose `foos` as the view because the name of the component is `foos` and for this reason you will also created the directory `/administrator/components/com_foos/src/View/Foos`.
 If nothing is defined, the Foos view with the default layout is used by default.
 Setting this variable is not necessary.
 But I think it is always better to insert this line.

 If you take a closer look at the URL while using a component in the administration area, you may notice the view and layout variables.
 For example, the URL `index.php ?option=com_foos &view=foos &layout=default` loads the `foos` view with the default layout `default`.
 Thus, the file `components/` + `com_foos/tmpl/foos/` + `default.php` is called when you are in the frontend.
 If you are working in the backend, `administrator/components/` + `com_foos/tmpl/foos/` + `default.php` is used.